 Responsibility of Internet Governance Division of MeitY

-Includes representation of India’s Public Policy Concerns on global platform, Awareness on Internet Governance, Encouraging greater participation in Internet Engineering Task Force (IETF) Working groups and Engagement with Internet Society (ISOC), Promotion of Multi-stakeholder model of Internet Governance within India, strengthening internet, Internet Infrastructure of the country etc. Meity is also looking after issues related to Universal Acceptance and Internationalized Domain Names (IDNs).
+Includes representation of India’s Public Policy Concerns on global platform, Awareness on Internet Governance, Encouraging greater participation in Internet Engineering Task Force (IETF) Working groups and Engagement with Internet Society (ISOC), Promotion of Multi-stakeholder model of Internet Governance within India, strengthening internal internet infrastructure of the country etc. Meity is also looking after issues related to Universal Acceptance and Internationalized Domain Names (IDNs).

 Engagement in International Forums/Meetings

-MeitY continues to engage/participate in Several Global meetings like Internet Governance Forum (IGF), Internet Corporation for Assigned Names and Numbers (ICANN), World Summit on the Information Society (WSIS), Asia-Pacific Network Information Centre meetings (APNIC) etc.
+MeitY continues to engage/participate in several global meetings like Internet Governance Forum (IGF), Internet Corporation for Assigned Names and Numbers (ICANN), World Summit on the Information Society (WSIS), Asia-Pacific Network Information Centre (APNIC) etc.